...

 The evaluation method combines data analysis, questionnaire, and interview, and use the results to issue the performance evaluation report.

 • KPMG concluded that the board of directors of Wisdom Marine Lines had made policies and processes according to the applicable regulations and domestic governance indicators.
 The board of directors consists of directors with relevant skills and training, and responsibilities are allocated according to experience in order to ensure the board and functional committees work effectively.
-The overall performance was rated between good and excellent.
+The overall performance was rated excellent.

 • The Auditing Office is an independent department directly subordinate to the Board of Directors.
 Wisdom carry out internal audit to assist the Board of Directors and mangers in inspecting and reviewing defects in the internal control systems as well as measuring operational effectiveness and efficiency, and shall make timely recommendations for improvements to ensure the sustained operating effectiveness of the systems and to provide a basis for review and correction.